DS-Homebrew/nds-bootstrap/README.md

 ## [TWiLight Menu++](https://github.com/RocketRobz/TWiLightMenu)

-TWiLight Menu++ is the frontend for nds-bootstrap.
-Developed by RocketRobz, it has 4 customizable themes, each reminicent of a DS menu (DSi menu, 3DS Home Menu, R4 kernel and the akmenu loader).
+TWiLight Menu++ is a frontend for nds-bootstrap, developed by [RocketRobz](https://github.com/RocketRobz).
+It has 4 customizable themes to choose from (the DSi Menu, the 3DS Home Menu, the R4 kernel, and the Acekard theme, based on the AKAIO firmware).

 # Rocket.Chat Server